r-trigo/jekyll-blog/_posts/2020-03-09-how-we-achieved-mongodb-replication.md

 mongodump --host=mongodb1.example.net --port=3017 --username=user --password="pass" --out=/opt/backup/mongodump-2013-10-24
 ```

+The command above outputs a Mongo data dump file named *mongodump-2013-10-24* on */opt/backup* directory, from the connection to *mongodb1.example.com*.

 The second part of this strategy is restoring the second database by the data in the mongodump with mongorestore utility.

 ###### mongorestore
 > The mongorestore program loads data from either a binary database dump created by mongodump or the standard input (starting in version 3.0.0) into a mongod or mongos instance.

-**WARNING**: The process of mongorestore utility is NOT incremental.
-Restoring a database will recreate all data.

 ```bash
 mongorestore --host=mongodb1.example.net --port=3017 --username=user  --authenticationDatabase=admin /opt/backup/mongodump-2013-10-24
 ```

+The command above writes the data from */opt/backup/mongodump-2013-10-24* file to the Mongo instance on the *mongodb1.example.com* connection.

+**WARNING**: The process of mongorestore utility is NOT incremental.
+Restoring a database will delete all data prior to writing the mongodump data.

 ### Problems and limitations found
 1. **Late backup data**:
 Since mongodump ran daily during dawn, the data from that time until the moment of the database switch would be lost.
 2. **Unavailability**:
-mongodump and mongorestore in biggest databases took several hours.
-During the restore of the DB, nothing could be done as it can't be used util mongorestore is finished.
-Only when completed the DB will be available.
-Also, switching from production environment to mirror environment was a manual process which took some time.
+The mongodump and mongorestore utilities took several hours to complete in the biggest databases.
+During the DB restore, nothing could be done as the Mongo data can't be used until mongorestore is finished.
+The DB will only be available when this is completed.
+Also, switching from a production environment to a mirror environment was a manual process which took some time.
 3. **High disk usage**:
 Restoring a whole database (or several DBs simultaneously) will take up disks inodes, as well as taking a toll of usage in your disks.
 4. **Scalability limitations**: